DRAWING & PAINTING STUDIO

 Students will increase their understanding of wet versus dry media, mixed media integration, surface application and diversity, and color.
 Students will also learn representational techniques that assist in the rendering of light, texture and proportion.

 The highly diverse medium of illustration lends an artist the opportunity not only to tell a story or sell a product, but also for the practitioner utilize a variety of tools and aesthetics to do so.
-Like the.
 Like PNCA’s undergraduate illustration program, students learn that their drawing skills are one tool among many that are needed to create a visual messages that will that is both powerful and effective.

 The Illustration Studio provides an introduction to the verbal/visual relationship of the illustrator’s creative process.
 Students will gain an understanding how illustration works, how it relates to the contemporary marketplace and the key practitioners of the art form.
 Self-expression and experimentation are placed within the context of illuminating information through pictures and symbols.